DaveVoorhis/dbLogger/README.md

 See _SQLiteDatabaseTest.java_ under _/src/test/java/org/reldb/dbLogger/tests_ for more examples.

-## Build, Install and Load dbLogger
+This is the source project for the dbLogger library.

-To build the project and install it, first install Gradle, then go to the project directory and run...
+To build and test the dbLogger library, and publish to your local Maven repository:

 ```
 gradle clean build test publishToMavenLocal
 ```
-...to install it in your local Maven repository.